yungshenglu/StudyJams/Baseline/1-CloudMLEngine/README.md

 Below are a multiple choice questions to reinforce your understanding of this lab's concepts.
 Answer them to the best of your abilities.

-1. (T/F) A model version is an instance of a machine learning solution stored in the Cloud ML Engine model service.
+1. T: (T/F) A model version is an instance of a machine learning solution stored in the Cloud ML Engine model service.
-2. (T/F) Cloud ML Engine offers training jobs and batch prediction jobs.
+2. T: (T/F) Cloud ML Engine offers training jobs and batch prediction jobs.

 ---
 ## Congratulations!